gregpelkola/marketing-accessibility/README.md

 Provide instructions and examples for use.
 Include screenshots as needed.
 Open index.html with live server.
 Right click - Inspect or F12 on windows.
-View sorce code and ccs style sheet to see that accesibilty has been added and that it follows proper symantics.
+View source code and ccs style sheet to see that accesibilty has been added and that it follows proper symantics.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative file path, add it to your README using the following syntax: